 Houston Mechanical Malfunction or Defective Part Truck Accident Attorneys

 Were you in an accident caused by a truck’s mechanical malfunction or defective part?
 Did you sustain injuries and need help recovering?
 If so, contact Gibson Hill Personal Injury today.
-We’ll review the details of your case to determine your available legal options.
+One of our Houston personal injury lawyers will review the details of your case to determine your available legal options.
 It’s your right to hold the at-fault party liable for their actions.

 When a commercial vehicle contains a defective part or a mechanical system malfunction, the driver is unable to maneuver safely.
 It becomes difficult for them to slow down, steer, or come to a complete stop.
 Any issue with the way the truck operates can cause a severe accident.